jschrier/wl-mcp3008/README.md

 `/opt/Wolfram/WolframEngine/12.0/SystemFiles/Links/MathLink/DeveloperKit/Linux-ARM/CompilerAdditions/mcc`

-(or whatever your version is) and then comment out these lines:
+(or whatever your version of the WolframEngine is) and then comment out these lines:

 ```
 else  # With gcc, target architecture is set by the -m32 and -m64 flags